 The amazing thing about growing your own fruit and veg is that anyone can have a go.
-If you have had success in your own garden or fancy making the most of growing your own but are short of space, the right soil or enough sunshine, an allotment could be the answer.
+If you’ve had success in your own garden and want to go bigger or you fancy making the most of growing your own but are short of space, the right soil or enough sunshine, an allotment could be the answer.

 Benefits of allotment gardening